 - Reporting: Better Reports, Quickbooks Sync, Stocky, SEO Site Audit

 - Marketing: ReConvert Upsell & Cross-Sell, PageFly

-Shopify apps help you boost the workflow automation and store management from any location.
-App integrations help you scale your online business and speed up actions such as order processing, your store's visibility on the search engine, and product management.
+Overall, Shopify apps help you improve automation and store management from any location.
+App integrations allow you scale your online business and speed up actions such as order processing, your store's visibility on the search engine, and product management.

 👉 Additional Information: The 15+ Best Shopify Plugins in 2020